tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 - Name: bdqffdq:MultiRecord
 - Type: bdqffdq:ResourceType
-- Definition: A set of one or more SingleRecords.
+- Definition: A set of one or more bdqffdq:SingleRecords.

 ********************